minhadona/kafka_studies/kafka/README.md

    Sources:
    [Kafdrop](https://github.com/obsidiandynamics/kafdrop), [Confluent1](https://docs.confluent.io/platform/current/kafka/multi-node.html#), [Confluent2](https://docs.confluent.io/platform/current/installation/docker/config-reference.html)
-# Commands
+# Docker
-## Docker
+## Starting the containers

-from inside the project folder, type on terminal ` $ docker-compose up`, so the environments can be built. then, type `$ docker ps` to list all running process. if it all went well, you must see 3 lines, corresponding to the 3 services we've set on the yml file. as the following:
+from inside the project folder, type on terminal ` $ docker-compose up`, so the environments can be built. then, type `$ docker ps` to list all running process. if it all went well, you must see 3 lines, corresponding to the 3 services we've set on the yml file. similarly to this:

 | CONTAINER ID | IMAGE                    | COMMAND                | CREATED            | STATUS            | PORTS                                                                   | NAMES                    |